module Z80::Program

 ns :foo do |eoc| loop1 add a, a jr C, eoc djnz loop1 end

-of code and its size is equal to the created code size.
+Returns a label that points to the beginning of the block of code and its size is equal to the created code size.

 # File lib/z80.rb, line 382 def ns(name = nil, **opts) raise ArgumentError, "no block given to ns" unless block_given? # Save parent labels labels = @labels @labels = labels.dup # Normalize inherit option inherit = opts[:inherit] || opts[:inherit_absolute] || opts[:inherit_labels] || opts[:use] inherit = [inherit] if !inherit.is_a?(Array) && (inherit.is_a?(Symbol) || inherit.is_a?(String) || label?(inherit)) # Looks for labels in every context find_1st_defined_label_in_contexts = ->(name) do ct = @contexts.reverse_each.find do |ct| l = ct[name] l and !l.dummy? end ct and ct[name] end # Handle inherit option @contexts << if inherit.is_a?(Array) inherit.map do |name| name = if name.respond_to?(:to_name) name.to_name else name.to_s end labl = labels[name] if labl and labl.dummy? labl = find_1st_defined_label_in_contexts[name] end raise CompileError, "Label: `#{name}' not found" if labl.nil? [name, labl] end.to_h elsif inherit == true labels.select do |name,label| if label.dummy? label = find_1st_defined_label_in_contexts[name] end label && label.immediate? end elsif !inherit {} else raise ArgumentError, "ns :inherit option must be a boolean, name or array of names" end # Prepare top and eoc labels addr = pc top = Label.dummy eoc = Label.dummy 'EOC' # Prepare debug info for a namespace begin_reloc_index = @reloc.length begin_debug = DebugInfo.new(addr, 0, '--- begin ---', nil, @context_labels.dup << top) @debug << begin_debug @context_labels << top unless opts[:merge] # Execute block yield eoc # Check if eoc was used and modify debug info accordingly if @reloc[begin_reloc_index...@reloc.length].any? {|r| Alloc.include?(r.alloc, eoc) } @debug << DebugInfo.new(pc, 0, '--- end ---', nil, @context_labels.dup << eoc) else begin_debug.text = nil end # Finally define eoc label eoc.reinitialize(pc, 1, :code) # Restore parent labels @labels = labels # Get our context's id context_id = @contexts.last.object_id # Partition labels created in this context members, dummies = @contexts.pop.partition do |_, l| if l.dummy? false else true end end # Handle dummies left by inner namespaces @dummies.delete_if do |name, label, *cts| if cts.include?(context_id) and @labels.has_key?(name) and !@labels[name].dummy? label.reinitialize @labels[name] true else false end end # Prepare contexts array for dummies contexts = @contexts.map(&:object_id) # Handle isolate option if opts[:isolate] unless dummies.empty? dummies = dummies.map {|d| d[0..1]} raise CompileError, "Undefined labels referenced in isolated namespace: #{dummies.inspect}" end else @dummies+= dummies.map do |name, label| if @labels.has_key?(name) and !@labels[name].dummy? label.reinitialize @labels[name] nil else # register dummy alias labels members << [name, label] if label.alias? [name, label] + contexts end end.compact end # Handle merge option if opts[:merge] members.each {|n, l| self.define_label(n, l) } top.reinitialize addr, pc - addr, :code else # Remove our context from debug info @context_labels.pop top.reinitialize addr, pc - addr, :code, Hash[members] end # Optionally give name to top label top = self.define_label name, top if name top end

 Returns an unnamed, relative label that points to the beginning of padded space.
-The space is being padded with pad
+The space is being padded with pad byte.
+The address should be relative to the beginning of the Program.code and must be equal to or greater than Program.pc.

 - Note